mansi135/MassDrop_JobQ_CodingChallenge/README.md

 ## <a name="testing"></a>Testing Framework

 * Using Mocha, Supertest, Chai's expect library and Should
-* Make file test.js under test folder
+* Made file test.js under test folder
 * To run tests -
     - ./node_modules/mocha/bin/mocha    OR
     - "scripts": {